ramyzhang/ramyzhang/README.md

 👩🏻‍💻 I’m a 3rd year studying Computer Science and Cognitive Science at the University of Toronto!

 👀 I love web development and [game development](https://mimimosa.itch.io/).
-One of my favourite things in the world is realizing an abstract idea into delightful software that people can engage with.
+One of my favourite things in the world to do is realizing ideas into delightful software that people can engage with.

 🌱 I’m currently learning OpenGL in my Computer Graphics course!